Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Introduction

 In the present paper, we use \emph{topological data analysis} (TDA) to study holes in resource coverage.
-This approach gives a way to measure and evaluate how equitably a resource is distributed geographically.
-One of the main tools in TDA is \emph{persistent homology} (PH), which uses ideas from algebraic topology to identify clusters and holes in a data set and to measure their persistences at different scales.
-Specifically, we use PH to analyze data in the form of a \emph{point cloud}, which is a finite collection of points $X = \{x_i\}_{i=1}^n$ in a metric space $(M, d)$.
-In this paper, $X$ is a collection of resource sites, with specified latitudes and longitudes, and the metric space is $M = \mathbb{R}^2$ with a non-Euclidean metric $d$ (see \cref{sec:methods}).
-Given a point cloud $X$ and a {scale} parameter $\epsilon > 0$, one can consider the \emph{$\epsilon$-coverage} $C_{\epsilon} := \bigcup_{i = 1}^n B(x_i, \epsilon)$.
-As the scale {parameter} $\epsilon$ grows, holes arise and subsequently fill in.
+One of the main tools in TDA is \emph{persistent homology} (PH), which uses ideas from algebraic topology to (1) identify clusters and holes in a data set and (2) measure their persistences at different scales.
+We use PH to analyze data in the form of a \emph{point cloud}, which is a finite collection of points $X = \{x_i\}_{i=1}^n$ in a metric space $(M, d)$.\footnote{One can weaken the requirement that $d$ is a metric.
+In this paper, we use a distance function $d$ that is not technically a metric because it does not satisfy the triangle inequality.} In this paper, $X$ is a collection of resource sites, with specified latitudes and longitudes, and $M = \mathbb{R}^2$ with a non-Euclidean distance function $d$ (see \cref{sec:methods}).
+Given a point cloud $X$ and a scale parameter $r > 0$, one can consider the \emph{$r$-coverage} $C_{r} := \bigcup_{i = 1}^n B(x_i, r)$.
+As the scale parameter $r$ grows, holes arise and subsequently fill in.
 PH tracks the formation and disappearance of these holes.
-When a point cloud is a collection of resource sites, one can interpret holes that persist for a large range of $\epsilon$ as holes in coverage.
+When a point cloud is a collection of resource sites, one can interpret holes that persist for a large range of $r$ as holes in coverage.
+Our TDA approach gives a way to measure and evaluate how equitably a resource is distributed geographically.